modelhub-ai/modelhub-engine/docs/source/contribute.md

                     'probability': float(inferenceResults[i])}
              result.append(obj)
          ```
-         For this you have to specifiy output type "label_list" in your model's _config.json_.
+         For this you have to specifiy the output type "label_list" in your model's _config.json_.

          Or you can output a numpy array.
 The output type specified in model's _config.json_ will help
          users (and Modelhub) to interpret the meaning result array: